nju-websoft/QGSTP-BO/README.md

 ### Run Algorithm

-Our algorithm will be run to answer the queries stored in database.
+Our algorithms will be run to answer the queries stored in database.

 First fill `my.properties` according to the instruction inside.
 Specifically, some variables should be set in the following way: